PAVITHRA2999/geek-text-frontend/README.md

 ## Requirements

-node v16.3 (some newer versions of node do not work with netlify dev)
+node v16.10 (some later versions of node do not work with netlify dev)

 ## Running Locally